gsantner/felgo-eval-superjoe/doc-tutorial/2018-02-16-vplay-tutorial.md

 Add an picture to it's center and make the whole item clickable.
 Lets also forward the click signal:
 ```
     Image {
-        source: image
+        source: image !== undefined && image !== "" ?
+Qt.resolvedUrl(image.replace("ASSETIMG", "../../assets/img")) : ""
         anchors.fill: parent
         anchors.margins: parent.height * 0.1
         fillMode: Image.PreserveAspectFit
     }

+    // Make width changes animated
+    Behavior on width {  NumberAnimation { property: "width" ; easing.type: Easing.InOutExpo }}

+    // Forward the click
     MouseArea {
         anchors.fill: parent
-        onClicked: itemPressed()
+        onClicked: gameScene.gameRunning && isReady && spellCasted()
     }
 }
 ```

-### Putting the ActionBar into our game
-Lets add the newly created ActionBar to our game, including some actions:
+The spell should also have a associated sound:
 ```
-    Common.ActionBar {
-        Row {
-            anchors.fill: parent
-            anchors.leftMargin: spacing
-            spacing: height * 0.2

-            Common.ActionItem {
+    SoundEffectVPlay {
-                image: "../../assets/img/item-waterbomb.png"
-                cost: 1
+        id: soundFx
+        source: sound !== undefined && sound !== "" ?
+Qt.resolvedUrl(sound.replace("ASSETSOUND", "../../assets/sound")) : ""
     }

-            Common.ActionItem {
-                image: "../../assets/img/item-bucket.png"
-                isReady: true
-                cost: 2
+    // Playback sound, dont overlap
+    function playSound(){
+        if (!soundFx.playing){
+            soundFx.play()
         }

-            Common.ActionItem {
-                image: "../../assets/img/item-extinguisher.png"
-                isHighlighted: true
     }
 }
-    }
 ```

-### Water tank
+## Water tank
 Lets add a water tank to our game, to show how much ressources are available.
-We will add this to the end of our ActionBar to save some screen space for the actual game area.
+We will add this to the end of our `SpellBar` to save some screen space for the actual game area.

 We will create a reuseable `ResourceBar` Component for this:
 ```